-Minebea has established six R&D bases, two in Japan (Karuizawa and Hamamatsu plants) and one each in Thailand, Singapore, China, the United States and Europe.
+Minebea has established 6 R&D bases, 2 in Japan (Karuizawa and Hamamatsu plants) and 1 each in Thailand, China, the United States and Europe.
 These bases strive to leverage their particular expertise and promote complementary R&D with the aim of accelerating the development of products that will lead to the creation of new businesses.
+Our facilities in Karuizawa, Thailand and China have acquired accreditation for the ISO17025 standard and are stepping up efforts with regard to analyzing and reducing emissions of hazardous substances targeted by environmental regulations, including those banned by the European Union's Restriction of Hazardous Substances (RoHS) directive, within the Minebea Group.

-In fiscal 2008, R&D costs for the Minebea Group amounted to ¥9,950 million.
-This included ¥385 million allocated to basic research at R&D centers in Thailand, Singapore and China, such as basic materials analysis, and other research that cannot be apportioned to individual business.

-R&D activities in each of our business segments in fiscal 2008 are outlined below.
+In the current fiscal year, R&D costs for the Minebea Group amounted to ¥9,458 million.
+This included ¥339 million allocated to basic research at R&D centers in Thailand and China, such as basic materials analysis, and other research that cannot be apportioned to individual business segments.
+R&D activities in our two segments in the current fiscal year are outlined below.